-- Pets may travel to Germany with a current one year vaccine (also known as a “primary” vaccine).
+- Pets may be transported to Germany with a current one year vaccine (also known as a “primary” vaccine).

-- Pets may travel to Germany with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).
+- Pets may be transported to Germany with a 3 year vaccine that was administered less than a year ago (otherwise it may be considered a booster).

 Other recommended vaccines include:

 - Dogs: Distemper, Hepatitis, Leptospirosis, Parainfluenza and Parvovirus (DHLPP) and Bordetella.

 - Cats: Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (FVRCP).

 These should be valid at the time of import and administered no less than two weeks before export date for maximum effectiveness.

 Time frame: Within 10 days prior to departure (non-commercial)

 - During this step, we provide detailed templates to your veterinarian and offer guidance to ensure all required forms are completed correctly for Germany Import Requirements.

 - If you have any questions or concerns about the process, our team of experts is always available to assist you